shhhkun/SmartMirror/mobile_app/MainApp/README.md

 To go from lightblue testing to raspi testing:
 - in bluetooth utils:
+-     change which service ID I'm using from the saved struct
 -     change savedDeviceNames to comment out all but this device
--     change moduleCharacteristicsHardCoded to the correct one
+-     change moduleCharacteristicsHardCoded to the correct one -

 # ----------